solresol/yet-another-pandemic-prediction/output/README.md

 This model isn't smart enough to realise that people get better and leave the hospital.
 So it ends up predicting a flat line instead of dropping back down to zero.

-The number of people going into hospital peaked on **Friday 31st December 2021**.
+The number of people going into hospital peaked on **Friday 27th August 2021**.

 ![](2022-07-25/hospitalisation.png)